0x192/universal-android-debloater/README.md

     ```
   </details>
   </p>

-- If you already have installed the Android SDK, you already have ADB, just ensure that `platform-tools` is in the system-wide `PATH` environment variable (you need to know where the SDK is installed to do this).
+- If you have the Android SDK, you already have ADB, just ensure that `platform-tools` is in the system-wide `PATH` environment variable (you need to know where the SDK is installed to do this).
 If you don't have admin privileges, [download `platform-tools`](https://developer.android.com/studio/releases/platform-tools#downloads), then add it to your user `PATH`.

 - Download the latest release of UAD GUI for your Operating System [here](https://github.com/0x192/universal-android-debloater/releases).
 Take the `opengl` version only if the default version (with a Vulkan backend) doesn't launch.